LOCATION

 Joseph L. Heywood settled at the mouth of Salt Creek in 1851 in the spot that is now Nephi.
 A few months later, Clover Creek (Mona) was established, but all these people moved to Nephi in 1853 with the start of the Walker War, the first continuous hostile Indian activity between the Ute Indians and the white settlers.

 Prior to this event, relations between the Indians and the white settlers had been mostly peaceful.
 The Mormon pioneers taught the Indians modern agriculture and Christianity.
-The Goshutes did not take part in the Walker War although some were killed b both the whites and Utes.
+The Goshutes did not take part in the Walker War although some were killed by both the whites and Utes.
 The Goshutes were subjugated by a war of attrition instead of open hostilities.
 By 1862, whites controlled most of the tillable land in Juab County.
 Small Indian bands were forced to raid coaches and steal domestic animals to survive.
 Many of the limited number of watering areas in the western desert area were claimed by white settlers, which, in turn altered native game habitat.

 When the U.S. Army attempted to restore some order, especially after the outbreak of the Black Hawk War in 1855, the Goshute were blamed for many deeds actually perpetuated by the Ute and Shoshone.
 The treaty of 1865 brought peace but the Goshute did not formally give up their claims to the land until the Deep Creek Reservation was created in 1914.